Katy-Ko/Katy-Ko/README.md

 - 👓 I’m currently studying on a software testing course by [Vadim Ksendzov](https://ksendzov.com)
 - 🆓 I'm looking for my first job to start an exciting journey as a software tester
-- 📚 I never stop learning and improving my skills, and now I'm mastering new tools and languages:
+- 📚 I never stop learning and improving my skills, and now I'm mastering new tools and languages such as:

     ![Postman](https://img.shields.io/static/v1?style=for-the-badge&logo=postman&message=Postman&label=&color=F05032&labelColor=000000)